Ivo-Balbaert/The_Way_to_Jai/book/0_Preface.md

 # Preface - Goals of this Jai tutorial.

-This tutorial is meant to help people hit the ground running when The Language is released.
+This tutorial is meant to help people hit the ground running when The Language (Jai) is released.
 That's why it is called **"The Way to Jai"**.
-While this will not be so useful at this moment when the compiler is still in a closed beta phase (Sep 2022), at some point in time it will be.
-We'll make sure this text and accompanying code stays up to date.
+While this will not be so useful at this moment when the compiler is still in a closed beta phase Jan 2023), at some point in time it will be.
+We'll make sure this text and the accompanying code stays up to date.

-This text is based upon notes taken while watching Jon Blows videos starting from Sep 2014, and from primers and tutorials that appeared in the course of the years.
+This text is based upon notes taken while watching Jonathan Blows videos starting from Sep 2014, and from primers and tutorials that appeared in the course of the years.

 The [Jai Community Library Wiki](https://github.com/Jai-Community/Jai-Community-Library/wiki) does an excellent job in providing many details about the Jai language, and a lot of useful code snippets.
 However the wiki intentionally addresses more experienced developers.

-This tutorial on the other hand is intended for beginning programmers who want to learn this fascinating and promising language.
+This tutorial on the other hand is intended for more novice programmers who want to learn this fascinating and promising language.
 We will try to explain from the ground up how Jai is elegantly constructed to attain its goals, and how it works internally, with an emphasis on insight and best practices.
 In that sense it resembles the _how_to_ tutorials from Jonathan Blow which are distributed with the compiler.
 But here we'll generally use simpler code examples, and not get so much  edge-case details.
 At the same time, parallel guides with more in-depth information will also be provided, but they are not needed to learn basic Jai programming.

-We carefully wanted to avoid introducing a subject before all concepts needed to understand that subjected where discussed.
-This for example resulted in strings being discussed only in § 19, because a string is defined as a struct, and is in fact also an array view ([] u8).
+We carefully wanted to avoid introducing a subject before all concepts needed to understand that subject where discussed.
+This for example resulted in strings being discussed as late as in § 19, because a string is defined as a struct, and is in fact also an array view ([] u8).
 Arrays are explored in § 18, after structs, because they are also defined as a struct.
 So structs, being more fundamental, were discussed in § 12.
-It turns out structs are the most fundamental type in Jai.
+It turns out, conceptually at least, that structs are the most fundamental type in Jai.
 (Perhaps we need to make the order in which things are discussed more flexible, we'll see).

 To find specific material, you could start at the front page of the GitHub repo, which lists all Chapter links.
-But there is also a Table of Contents pdf document, which also list all subsections, which makes it easier to find something in particular.
+But there is also a Table of Contents pdf document, which also lists all subsections, which makes it easier to find something in particular.
 To find the most detail, use a "Finding in Files" tool to search in the .md documents, like the find tool in VSCode.
 We also paid a lot of attention to cross-referencing (both forward an backward) in the text.
 The appendices might also be useful to search for a specific keyword or directive.

 The material is divided into numbered chapters **1_**, **2_**, and so on; **2B_** , **2C_** is the numbering for the more detailed info belonging to chapter 2.
-Each chapter has an accompanying folder N_examples_  (where N was the chapter's number) with working code examples, and in some cases also a subfolder N_exercises_, containing solutions to questions / exercises in the text.
+Each chapter has an accompanying folder _examples/N_  (where N was the chapter's number) with working code examples, and in some cases also a subfolder _exercises/N_, containing solutions to questions / exercises in the text.
 Code examples are also numbered like **2.1_**, **2.2_**, and so on, and each contains a complete working program, showing only one discussed item each (we'll often leave off the n.m_ prefix for readability in the text).
-(Note that compiling a 2.1_program.jai file will result in a 2.exe or 2 executable file - which is easy for testing ;-)) This results in a great number of small examples, but enhances the learning experience.
+(Note that compiling a 2.1_program.jai file will result in a 2.exe or 2 executable file - which is easy for testing ;-)) This results in a great number of small examples, but simplifies and enhances the learning experience.

 Within code listings, important code lines will be indicated with **// (1)**, **// (2)** and so on, after the code.
 These numbers are referred to in the text discussion.
 Any output of a program will be shown in the text as well as in the snippet itself, after a **// =>** in the code line itself or on the following line if needed.
 If the output is too big, it will be shown within /*  */ after the last code line.
 Code examples are always completely shown in the text (unless otherwise stated), so you don't need to switch between files.